Kristen Bell entertains while stuck in Florida

 "When they were stranded in Florida, she got them a hotel room at her hotel in Orlando and saved them, my brothers, my sister-in-law and niece and nephew," Gad wrote.
 "They don't make them like this girl."

+Bell also visited with residents of a senior center who had evacuated to the hotel where she was staying and joined them for Bingo.

-Bell was reportedly in the state to film her new movie, "The Feather."
+The actress was reportedly in the state to film her new movie, "The Feather."